 Glenn spent over two decades as a sports broadcaster on both radio and television with the ABC, commentating at four Olympic, four Commonwealth and two Paralympic Games.
-He called nearly 200 international cricket matches (covering 13 overseas tours) and commentated over 900 games of AFL & WAFL football, along with myriad other sports.
+He called over 200 international cricket matches (covering 13 overseas tours) and commentated over 900 games of AFL & WAFL football, along with myriad other sports.
 Since mid-2011, Glenn has been freelancing in both the electronic and written media.
 He tweets from @mitchellglenn and can also be found on his website - glennmitchell.com.au

 - Member Since: